cuynu/vancedx/README.md

 Solution for YouTube Vanced+ (18.25.39+) :
 - Enable `Fix video playback buffer issue` option on Vanced settings -> Video.
 Buffering problem should fix.

-Solution for old YouTube Vanced (RVX) 17.34.36/17.39.35/18.02.33/18.21.34 :
-- Enable `Enable protobuf spoof` option on Vanced settings -> Video (If `Enable protobuf spoof` option is enabled by default, re-enable `Enable protobuf spoof` option.
-Buffering problem should fix.

 **No internet connection:**
-- Remove your account from Vanced MicroG (If have and try again)
+- Remove your account from Vanced+ MicroG (If have and try again)
-- Wipe Vanced MicroG & YouTube Vanced+ & YouTube Music Vanced+ app data and cache
+- Wipe Vanced+ MicroG & YouTube Vanced+ & YouTube Music Vanced+ app data and cache
-- Enable auto start for Vanced MicroG if you use heavy customized Android version such as  MIUI,OneUI,FlymeOS,HarmonyOS,etc
+- Enable auto start for Vanced+ MicroG if you use heavy customized Android version such as  MIUI,OneUI,FlymeOS,HarmonyOS,etc
-- For Tecno user : Find and open Phone Master app, go to auto start manager, allow Vanced microG and YouTube Vanced+ auto start.
+- For Tecno user : Find and open Phone Master app, go to auto start manager, allow Vanced+ microG and YouTube Vanced+ auto start.

 **App not installed :**
 - Free up some storage space and try again